 (for larger image, to read instructions, etc., click image)

 THE FIRST FLIGHT:

-One day before Easter Sunday of 1947, Saturday April 5th to be exact, the Johnny Weissmuller movie Tarzan and the Huntress was released, a movie that, although inconsequential in the lives of almost everybody else in the world, played a huge role in my life.
+On the day before Easter Sunday of 1947, Saturday April 5th to be exact, the Johnny Weissmuller movie Tarzan and the Huntress was released, a movie that, although inconsequential in the lives of almost everybody else in the world, played a huge role in my life.
 I had been on an extended exploration trip into the desert southwest with my Uncle, the two of us not returning until several days after the opening weekend.
 However, because I was such an ardent fan of the Weissmuller Tarzan series, it wasn't very long before I caught up with it --- and then over and over.
 Most of the movie, typical of the Tarzan movies of the day, was pure corn.
 What impacted me so deeply though, was when Tarzan's son Boy builds a glider-type plane out of cloth and sticks that could not only fly but carry him in flight at the same time.
 Before Boy had a chance to test it, Tarzan's chimp Cheetah, apparently seeing the glider's potential, steals it and hanging on for dear life, jumps off some rocks covering quite some distance before eventually crashing into the trees and falling to the ground.

 (please click image)